cobbland/cobb.land/about.md

 I'm Cobb (or cobbland or cobb-dot-land or even Jacob), a writer, artist, programmer, and game designer currently dwelling in the foothills of Appalachia.

 I'll tell you more about me eventually.
 I just have to write it down.
-Come back later!
+Come back later.

 ## See also